Print Friendly

 2. Oj k’o

-pa le ro’ch le a Wel.
+pa le r-o’ch le a Wel.

-we ex. loc. his-house Manuel
+we ex. prep. his-house Manuel

-We are in Manuel’s house.
+We are at Manuel’s house.

 3. In k’o

-pa le uk’isb’al cholaj.
+pa le u-k’isb’al cholaj.

-I’m in the last lineIf the subject of the sentence is the third person singular pronoun, the particle k’o stands alone.
+If the subject of the sentence is the third person singular pronoun, the particle k’o stands alone.

-4. K’o
+1. K’o

 pa tijob’al

-He/she/it is at schoolIf the subject of the sentence is the third person plural pronoun, e precedes the particle k’o
+If the subject of the sentence is the third person plural pronoun, e precedes the particle k’o:

-5. E k’o
+1. E k’o

 pa tijob’al

-they are at school
+They are at school.

-6. E k’o
+2. E k’o

-e k’o keb’ u-k’ajol le tat Xwan
+keb’ u-k’ajol le tat Xwan

-Juan has two sons
+Mr. Juan has two sons.

 Emphasis, topicalization, and independent pronouns